IrfanBaqui/apijam/Labs/Core/Lab 4 API Security - Securing APIs with API Keys/README.md

 * You should see a 401 (unauthorized) response for your API Call because the API Proxy was expecting an API Key as a query parameter.
 See the trace session below

-* NOTE: In Lab 4, you will get an API Key that will allow you to make this API call successfully.
+* NOTE: In a later lab, you will get an API Key that will allow you to make this API call successfully.

 ![image alt text](./media/trace.png)